learn-co-curriculum/other-hash-methods-code-along/README.md

 alphabetical_order = {c: 100, d: 1}
 alphabetical_order.min
-#  => [c: 100] # Because the key :c is lower than :d in alpheabetical order.
+#  => [c: 100] # Because the key :c is lower than :d in alphabetical order.
 ```

 These are only a few of the many helpful methods out there.
-Be sure to check out the [Ruby Docs on Hashes](http://ruby-doc.org/core-2.2.2/Hash.html) to learn more.
+Be sure to check out the [Ruby Docs on Hashes](http://ruby-doc.org/core/Hash.html) to learn more.

 Let's practice before you move on to the next challenge: